 where $\eta=\lambda_1/\lambda_2$ and $\xi=M_1/M_2$.
 Here we demand that $0<\eta<1$ and allow $\xi$ to be smaller or bigger than one, since the mass hierarchy is either the same or the opposite for light and heavy neutrino.
 The eigenvalues of light neutrino are also given by

 Notice that there exist some constraints on the allowed value of $\eta$, $\xi$ and $\theta_{\rm N}$ due to the fact that eigenvalues should be semi-positive, $m_\pm \geq 0$.
 Including the complex phase would save the day and phases exist in real life.
 This toy model serves as a leading-order approximation to explore the relations between the heavy and the light sector.
-Thus, we focus on the relation given by function $f$ in eq.~\eqref{eq:f_b} and allow parameters to vary in the whole parameter space, neglecting those constraints.
+Thus, we focus on the relation given by function $f$ in Eq.~\eqref{eq:f_b} and allow parameters to vary in the whole parameter space, neglecting those constraints.

-This $O(2)$ model shows explicitly that $\theta_{\rm p}$ receives contribution from heavy sector as eq.~\eqref{eq:upbc} and eq.~\eqref{eq:f_b}.
+This $O(2)$ model shows explicitly that $\theta_{\rm p}$ receives contribution from heavy sector as Eq.~\eqref{eq:upbc} and Eq.~\eqref{eq:f_b}.
 The extension to $U(3)$ real case is complicated.
 However, for our purpose, this toy model is sufficient.

-\section{Divergent powers}
+\section{Divergent Powers}

-\subsection{Implication of relations between parameters}
+\subsection{Implication of Relations between Parameters}

 For parameters that are generated through algebraic relations from their `atom'-parameters, which are sampled from their own distribution, the divergent powers of them also satisfy specific relations.
-Here we use the relation obtained from $O(2)$ toy model in the last section to make an estimation.
+Here we use the relation obtained from $O(2)$ toy model in the last section to make an estimate.

-The divergent powers for summation of independent variable are the sum of each variable's divergent power.
-Some examples are shown in appendix \ref{appendix:stat}.
+The divergent power for summation of independent variates are the sum of each variate's divergent power.
+Some examples are shown in \ref{appendix:stat}.
 Since $\theta_{\rm p}$ is the sum of $\theta_{\rm c}$ and intermediate angle $\beta$ in this $O(2)$ model,

-where $\beta$ is the composite of $\xi$, $\eta$ and $\theta_{\rm N}$ as in eq.~\eqref{eq:f_b}.
+where $\beta$ is the composite of $\xi$, $\eta$ and $\theta_{\rm N}$ as in Eq.~\eqref{eq:f_b}.
 The contribution from $\beta$ changes the divergent power of $\theta_{\rm p}$ and makes it not peaking at the origin.
 For the three-generation case, above relation \eqref{eq:kpcb} is not exact.
-From the MC simulation in appendix~\ref{appendix:mc_sim}, one could conclude that the resulting divergent power for $\theta_{\rm p}$ is dominated by the sum of $k_{\rm c}$ and $k_\beta$ in $SO(3)$ case.
-Thus, eq.~\eqref{eq:kpcb} is a good approximation.
+From the MC simulation in \ref{appendix:mc_sim}, one could conclude that the resulting divergent power for $\theta_{\rm p}$ is dominated by the sum of $k_{\rm c}$ and $k_\beta$ in the $SO(3)$ case.
+Thus, Eq.~\eqref{eq:kpcb} is a good approximation.

-The distribution $P(\beta)$ is obtained from $P(\xi)$, $P(\eta)$ and $P(\theta_{\rm N})$ through eq.~\eqref{eq:f_b}, and it could be calculated using eq.~\eqref{eq:py},
+The distribution $P(\beta)$ is obtained from $P(\xi)$, $P(\eta)$ and $P(\theta_{\rm N})$ through Eq.~\eqref{eq:f_b}, and it could be calculated using Eq.~\eqref{eq:py},